Advice

 The questions people living with dementia ask can challenge us.
 You may recognise some of these from your own experience:

-• You seem nice... but who are you?
+- You seem nice to me... but who are you?
 (Person to their partner)

 For those close to people with dementia, how to respond to their questions can be a daily challenge.
 Is it acceptable to lie – ever?
 Or should we just tell the brutal truth - always?

 How we respond will affect how the person and us feel and behave, now and in the future.
-We feel that if we get things ‘wrong’ we might damage a relationship that may well be already strained.
+If we get things wrong we can erode the foundations of a relationship that may well be already strained.

 Why might a person with dementia ask difficult questions?